• VILLA CRINA • our icing for special requirements

 The fully equipped kitchen makes cooking a breeze.
 It contains a great fridge combo, dishwasher, gas stove, coffee maker and espresso mashine, microwave, toaster, kettle, spices and more.
 If you want to take a break, we will cook traditional menus or provide you with farm products from the village.

 There is an outside and an inside staircase leading up to the four bright rooms (15 -18 sqm) in the attic.
-They are furnished with a double bed, private bathroom, TV set (Astra satellite), Wi-Fi Internet access, plants and an infrared panel.
+They are furnished with a double bed, private bathroom, TV set (Astra satellite), WiFi Internet access and infrared panels.
 The outlook is reassuring: up to the village church and over the lush green of forested mountains.
-On arrival, you'll find the beds freshly made.
-Hand and bath towels, shower gel and soap are also available.
+On arrival you'll find the beds freshly made.
+Hand and bath towels, shower gel and soap are also provided.

-The living room opens out onto a spacious south-facing veranda (30 sqm) with 20 seats.
+The living room opens out onto a spacious south-facing patio (30 sqm) with 20 seats.
 Stairs lead down from here to the enclosed garden bordered by a creek.
-We laid out the garden in three terraces: on the top level, there is a stonewalled barbeque, in the middle a small lawn, and the bottom level accommodates up to three cars.
+We've laid out the garden in three terraces: on the top level, there is a stonewalled barbeque, in the middle a small lawn, and the bottom level accommodates up to two cars.
 The total garden area is grown with flowers, various fruit trees and wine.

-• 4 rooms, 4 bathrooms, large living with eat-in kitchen and fireplace, separate sanitary room.
+• 4 rooms, 4 bathrooms, large living with eat-in kitchen and fireplace.
+Separated sanitary room.

 • South-facing porch, fenced garden with barbecue and parking lot.